 Cyber Range is a unique software-based virtual environment used for cybersecurity training and the development of dual-use innovative technologies using cyberspace.

-OCR is a virtual environment used for cybersecurity training and technology testing and development.
-The CR14's OCR platform will include tools and products that are not part of standard cloud service.
+Open Cyber Range (OCR) is a virtual environment used for active cyber defence training and technology testing and development.
+CR14's OCR platform will include tools and products that are not part of the standard cloud service.

 The Estonian national CR is based on more than ten years of operating experience, arguably being one of the earliest establishments of its kind globally.